blunozr/cluster-config/README.md

 oc apply -k https://github.com/redhat-canada-gitops/01-cluster-config/cluster/overlays/std
 ```

 If argocd is installed in a different namespace or you want to modify settings, you can create an overlay in your own repo pointing to this one and modify using kustomize's patch capability.
-For example, to change the namespace provide create a kustomization.yaml file as follows:
+For example, to change the namespace create a kustomization.yaml file as follows:

 ```
 apiVersion: kustomize.config.k8s.io/v1beta1